darshannn10/Interview-Preparation/Miscellaneous Concepts/Basic Concepts.md

 3. It uses UDP port number 1812 for authentication and authorization and 1813 for accounting.

 ### TCP 3-Way Handshake Process
 The process of communication between devices over the internet happens according to the current TCP/IP suite model(stripped out version of OSI reference model).
 The Application layer is a top pile of a stack of TCP/IP models from where network referenced applications like web browsers on the client-side establish a connection with the server.
-From the application layer, the information is transferred to the transport layer sends a segment with SYN(Synchronize Sequence Number) which informs the server that the client is likely to start communication and with what sequence number it starts segments with.
+From the application layer, the information is transferred to the transport layer.

+- Step 1: In the first step, client wants to establish a connection with a server, so it sends a segment with SYN(Synchronize Sequence Number) which informs the server that the client is likely to start communication and with what sequence number it starts segments with.
+-   Step 2 (SYN + ACK): Server responds to the client request with SYN-ACK signal bits set.
+Acknowledgement(ACK) signifies the response of the segment it received and SYN signifies with what sequence number it is likely to start the segments with.
+-  Step 3 (ACK): In the final part client acknowledges the response of the server and they both establish a reliable connection with which they will start the actual data transfer.

+### How mechanism works In TCP :

+1. Step 1 (FIN From Client) –
+Suppose that the client application decides it wants to close the connection.
+(Note that the server could also choose to close the connection).
+This causes the client to send a TCP segment with the FIN bit set to 1 to the server and to enter the FIN_WAIT_1 state.
+While in the FIN_WAIT_1 state, the client waits for a TCP segment from the server with an acknowledgment (ACK).
+2. Step 2 (ACK From Server) – When the Server received the FIN bit segment from Sender (Client), Server Immediately sends acknowledgement (ACK) segment to the Sender (Client).
+3. Step 3 (Client waiting) – While in the FIN_WAIT_1 state, the client waits for a TCP segment from the server with an acknowledgment.
+When it receives this segment, the client enters the FIN_WAIT_2 state.
+While in the FIN_WAIT_2 state, the client waits for another segment from the server with the FIN bit set to 1.
+4. Step 4 (FIN from Server) – The server sends the FIN bit segment to the Sender(Client) after some time when the Server sends the ACK segment (because of some closing process in the Server).
+5. Step 5 (ACK from Client) – When the Client receives the FIN bit segment from the Server, the client acknowledges the server’s segment and enters the TIME_WAIT state.
+The TIME_WAIT state lets the client resend the final acknowledgment in case the ACK is lost.
+The time spent by clients in the TIME_WAIT state depends on their implementation, but their typical values are 30 seconds, 1 minute, and 2 minutes.
+After the wait, the connection formally closes and all resources on the client-side (including port numbers and buffer data) are released.

+## Difference Between Threat, Vulnerability and Risk in Computer Network

+### Threat
+A cyber threat is a malicious act that seeks to steal or damage data or discompose the digital network or system.
+Threats can also be defined as the possibility of a successful cyber attack to get access to the sensitive data of a system unethically.

+### Vulnerability:
+In cybersecurity, a vulnerability is a flaw or weakness in a system’s design, security procedures, internal controls, etc., that can be exploited by cybercriminals.

+### Risk:
+Cyber risk is a potential consequence of the loss or damage of assets or data caused by a cyber threat.
+Risk can never be completely removed, but it can be managed to a level that satisfies an organization’s tolerance for risk.
+So, our target is not to have a risk-free system, but to keep the risk as low as possible.

+## Cyber Security, Types and Importance
+Cyber Security is the body of technologies, processes, and practices designed to protect networks, devices, programs, and data from attack, theft, damage, modification or unauthorized access.
+It’s also known as Information Security (INFOSEC), Information Assurance (IA), or System Security.
+Cyber Security proper began in 1972 with a research project on ARPANET (The Advanced Research Projects Agency Network), a precursor to the internet.
+ARPANET developed protocols for remote computer networking.